ziv9529/Vacations-Feed/readme.md

 ## Description

-On the site, you can follow your favorite vacations and watch them.
+On the site, you can follow your favorite vacations and watch them.<br>
 You also can see which destination has the most followers from all the site users!

 ## Getting Started